isums/pudding/README.md

 # The Adventures of Pudding
-A game about a boy named Pudding
+A tranquil game about an intuitive boy named Pudding.